Indiana Pacers: 2022–present: The Tyrese Haliburton era

 The Pacers finished the regular season with a record of 47–35, securing the sixth seed in the Eastern Conference.
 In the first round they faced the third seed Milwaukee Bucks, who were without star player Giannis Antetokounmpo due to injury.
 The Pacers won the series 4–2, with second star Damian Lillard also missing time for the Bucks.
 In the conference semifinals, the Pacers faced the second seed New York Knicks.
 The Knicks had their own injury issues, with starting forward Julius Randle and role-player Bojan Bogdanovic set to miss the series.
 The Knicks won game 1 after a series of controversial officiating decisions in the final minute, before also winning game 2, in which they lost OG Anunoby to injury.
 The Pacers responded by winning games 3 and 4 at home, before the teams traded home wins in games 5 and 6.
 The Pacers won the series with a historic offensive performance in game 7, winning the series 4–3.
 They were then beaten by Boston.

 On March 27, 2025, the Pacers defeated the Washington Wizards 162–109, breaking their NBA scoring record.

 The Pacers ended the 2024–2025 season as the 4th seed winning 50 games and qualifying for the playoffs.
 They faced the Milwaukee Bucks in the first round and beat them in 5 games.
 They entered the second round playing against the 1st seed Cleveland Cavaliers.
 They beat the Cavaliers in 5 games, advancing to the Eastern Conference finals against the New York Knicks.
 They won in 6 games with Tyrese Halliburton hitting a game-tying 2-point shot in Game 1.
 After hitting the 2-pointer, Haliburton imitated Reggie Miller's iconic choke sign done in the 1994 Eastern conference finals, also against the Knicks.
 The Pacers got to their 2nd NBA finals in franchise history, where they faced the Oklahoma City Thunder.
-They lost in 7 games, forcing the first Game 7 in the finals since the 2016 NBA Finals.
+They held a 2–1 lead before falling behind 3–2 they were able to force the first Game 7 in the finals since the 2016 NBA Finals.
+In the Game 7, Haliburton would tear his Achilles tendon in the first quarter, and would miss all of the following season.

+The 2024–25 Pacers were well known for their unexpected comebacks throughout the playoffs, such as Game 5 against the Bucks, Game 2 against the Cavaliers, Game 1 against the Knicks, and Game 1 of the Finals against the Thunder.
+Due to their comebacks, the level of competition they had to face, such as both #1 seeds, the Cavaliers and Thunder, and Haliburton's astounding clutch performance throughout the playoffs, such as three game-winners vs. Milwaukee, Cleveland, and Oklahoma City, and a game-tying shot vs. New York, the Pacers were widely considered to have one of the most improbable playoff runs in NBA history.